 Can you continue to produce content within your niche?

 Another question to ask here is whether or not this topic is something you can dive very deep into.
 Make a list of ideas ranging from specific video ideas to types of videos you could branch out into.
 For the cocktail example, can you eventually work in interviews with the top bartenders in your area?

 Is your niche fad-based?

 Staying on top of trends is super helpful, and on-trend videos can boost your rankings and help people discover your content.
 What you don’t want, is an entire channel based on a trend.
 Use tools like Google Trends to help forecast the longevity of your topic.
 Here we searched “cupcakes” over the last ten years, and we can really see them having a moment around 2012, but interest has overall declined since then.

-If you’ve discovered your niche, and are ready to get started, check out our guide for making a YouTube channel.
+If you’ve discovered your niche, and are ready to get started with great YouTube channel ideas, check out our guide for making a YouTube channel.
 And remember, once you’re ready for intro and outro music, video intro templates, and more creative resources, we’ve got you!